vipyrsec/dragonfly-mainframe/CONTRIBUTING.md

 ### Postgres
 We use Postgres to store packages.
 I recommend simply using the Postgres Docker container.

-Something like, `docker run --rm -it -e POSTGRES_PASSWORD=postgres postgres`
+Something like, `docker run --rm -it -p 5432:5432 -e POSTGRES_PASSWORD=postgres postgres`

 Once Postgres is installed and running, you can run the Alembic migrations with `pdm run alembic upgrade head`.